Blast06/modernwebapps_fullstack/README.md

 # Modern Web Apps - Full Stack (Based on Balta Course 22h):
 Modern WebApp FullStack - .NET Core Backend + Angular UI Web + Ionic Mobile APP.

 This is a Customer + Products + Sales APP.
+To run you will need: .NET Core Runtime 2.2.4.
+It was Made using Visual Studio 2017 Community (15.9.11) + .Net Core SDK 2.2.106.
 ------------------------------------------------------------------------------------------------------------
 Note 30/04/2019 - This is UnderDev - not ready!
 Check out "PassaiaStoreClassic" repo instead.

 Requisites: VS Community + VS Code + NodeJS (npm) Yeoman (npm install -g yo + npm install -g generator-aspnet)

 ------------------------------------------------------------------------------------------------------------
 Note: Document of Customer is a "CPF" - the Brazilian Registration Card.
 It requires a Validation method to